-Objectives of the Project-level GRM
+Objectives of the GRM

-The objectives of the project-level GRM are as follows:
+The objectives of the GRM are as follows:

-1. Ensure that the World Bank ESSs are adhered to in all projects activities.

-- 2. Address any negative environmental and social impacts of all project activities. - 3.
+- 1. Ensure that the World Bank ESSs are adhered to in all project activities. - 2.
+Address any negative environmental and social impacts of all project activities. - 3.
 Resolve all grievances emanating from project activities in a timely manner. - 4.
 Establish relationships of trust between project staff and stakeholders. - 5.
 Create transparency among stakeholders, including affected persons, through an established communication system. - 6.
 Bolster the relationship of trust among the project staff and the affected parties.